Sheryl Crow

 Reaching for the sky

-Lay your head down on my
+Lay your head down on my bed

 Please don't ask me why